Wingstop (WING) Gains But Lags Market: What You Should Know

-Coming into today, shares of the restaurant chain had lost 8.3% in the past month.
-In that same time, the Retail-Wholesale sector lost 4.56%, while the S&P 500 lost 4.33%.
+Heading into today, shares of the restaurant chain had lost 14.3% over the past month, lagging the Retail-Wholesale sector's loss of 5.68% and the S&P 500's loss of 4.4% in that time.

-Investors will be hoping for strength from Wingstop as it approaches its next earnings release.
-On that day, Wingstop is projected to report earnings of $0.42 per share, which would represent year-over-year growth of 75%.
-Meanwhile, our latest consensus estimate is calling for revenue of $101.82 million, up 41.35% from the prior-year quarter.
+Wingstop will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Wingstop to post earnings of $0.42 per share.
+This would mark year-over-year growth of 75%.
+Our most recent consensus estimate is calling for quarterly revenue of $101.82 million, up 41.35% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for Wingstop.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.85% higher within the past month.
+Within the past 30 days, our consensus EPS projection has moved 0.85% higher.
 Wingstop currently has a Zacks Rank of #2 (Buy).

-Digging into valuation, Wingstop currently has a Forward P/E ratio of 87.56.
-Its industry sports an average Forward P/E of 20.65, so we one might conclude that Wingstop is trading at a premium comparatively.
+Digging into valuation, Wingstop currently has a Forward P/E ratio of 85.45.
+This valuation marks a premium compared to its industry's average Forward P/E of 20.63.

 The Retail - Restaurants industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 171, putting it in the bottom 33% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 160, which puts it in the bottom 37% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report